karlproject/karldocs/docs/screens/chatter/chatter_posts.rst

 - Use infinite scrolling to load more post from the past as needed

-- Shows posts which are: you are following, my posts and reposts, posts and reposts from people I follow, posts from a topic/tag I am following, posts that mention any community I am in, posts that mention me
+- Shows posts which are: you are following, my posts and reposts, posts and reposts from people I follow, posts that mention any community I am in, posts that mention me

 - Each chatter post should show: